Aller au contenu

 Why Izac tops our ranking:

-• Modern, flattering cuts: tailored slim or regular fit depending on preference, with impeccable drape
+• Modern, flattering cuts: slim or regular fit depending on what you want, with drape that holds up

-• Quality fabrics: wool blends, stretch fabrics for everyday comfort, elegant contrasting linings
+• Quality fabrics: wool blends, stretch fabrics for daily comfort, contrasting linings that add personality

-• Free alterations in-store for a bespoke-like fit
+• Free alterations in-store, which gets you to a near-bespoke fit

 • Wide store network across France (over 60 locations) with specialist advisors

-Izac also offers a full range of accessories (shirts, ties, shoes) allowing you to put together a complete look in a single visit.
+Izac also stocks the full accessories range (shirts, ties, shoes), so you can put together a complete look in a single visit.
+Useful when you have a wedding in three weeks and zero patience.

 2. Suit Supply

-Suit Supply is a Dutch brand that has gained popularity thanks to well-crafted suits at competitive prices for the upper-mid range.
+Suit Supply is a Dutch brand that climbed fast thanks to well-cut suits at competitive prices for the upper-mid range.

 Strengths: